In this project, we’re using equal parts of sand and plaster to make a simple backyard foundry that’s powerful enough to melt scrap metal in seconds.

-We evenly place 5 charcoal briquettes at the bottom of the crucible made out of steel fire extinguisher, helps smelt the can faster once we fire it up.
+We evenly place 5 charcoal briquettes at the bottom of the crucible made out of a steel fire extinguisher, which helps smelt the can faster once we fire it up.

-A hair dryer is taped to a PVC pipe and inserted a couple of one inch couplings to connect the steel tub eat one end and give the blower to a quick release feature.
-This way it's super easy to take apart and fits into a five gallon bucket for easy storage.
+A hairdryer is taped to a PVC pipe and inserted with a couple of one-inch couplings to connect the steel tube at one end and give the blower a quick release feature.
+This way it’s super easy to take apart and fits into a five-gallon bucket for easy storage.

 The lid we made keeps the heat inside so it conserves energy while it’s bringing up the temperature.
 The coolest part is that the crucible lines up perfectly with the hole in the center.

-In order to isolate aluminium, first we remove the crucible making sure we have got a very secure grip with our tongs and slowly pour the liquid into a steel mold.
+In order to isolate aluminum, first, we remove the crucible making sure we have got a very secure grip with our tongs, and slowly pour the liquid into a steel mold.